Antidepressant Addiction: Withdrawal, Detox, and Help

 How Long Do Antidepressants Stay in Your System?

-• Fluoxetine (Prozac) – 25 days
+• Fluoxetine (Prozac): 25 days

-• Duloxetine (Cymbalta) – 2.5 days
+• Duloxetine (Cymbalta): 2.5 days

-• Bupropion (Wellbutrin) – 4.4 days
+• Bupropion (Wellbutrin): 4.4 days

-What Are the Side Effects of Antidepressant Abuse?
+Side Effects of Antidepressant Misuse

-• Paranoia
+• Headaches

 • Blurry vision

-• Sexual dysfunction/reduced sex drive
+• Sexual problems

-What Are the Signs of Antidepressant Overdose?
+Signs of Antidepressant Overdose

 • Dilated pupils

-• High blood pressure
+• High body temperature

 • Nausea and vomiting